armanfeili/Sapienza-DS-projects/ADM/HW-1/README.md

 Here is all my resolved code for Problem-1 of HW1.
 Challenges are all selected from HackerRank website.

-## Problem 1: Problem Solving Challenges:

-Some comprehensive python challanges:
+## Problem 2: Some comprehensive python challanges:
 - Birthday Cake Candles
 - Kangaroo
 - Strange Advertising